UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module5/module5_01.md

 'greater than 10'
 ```

-In this case, our `item` value is greater than 10 so our first
+In this case, our `item` value is greater than 10 so our first condition
-condition, holds true.
-But let’s see what happens with an `item` value
+holds true.
+But let’s see what happens with an `item` value of 25.
-of 22.

 Notes: Script here